cjteeter/cjteeter.github.io/_posts/2017-03-08-red-sox-replay-challenge-system-re24.md

 the Red Sox's coaching staff performed with their challenges.
 I did so, as I have done previously when evaluating this system, by looking at how the system impacted the primary currency of baseball: runs.

 This was a fun one to put together.
-Check it out at BP Boston: [The Red Sox and the Instant Replay Challenge System](http://boston.locals.baseballprospectus.com/2017/03/08/the-red-sox-and-the-instant-replay-challenge-system/)
+Check it out at BP Boston: <a href = "http://boston.locals.baseballprospectus.com/2017/03/08/the-red-sox-and-the-instant-replay-challenge-system/" target = "_blank"> The Red Sox and the Instant Replay Challenge System</a>.

 One aspect of the article that I am particularly happy with is getting the figure plotted with team logos as the points.
 Doing so makes it much easier to find a certain team.
 In the past I have relied on using a personally selected colour scheme to help differentiate